Samael Aun Weor: Anthropology

 His work Cosmic Teachings of a Lama states that life on Earth did not occur through abiogenesis, but instead through pansperma.
 To Aun Weor, the theories of abiogenesis are similar to those of spontaneous generation, and that Pasteur had already implicitly refuted the former when the latter was empirically disproved.
 Furthermore, while evolution is a verified fact of nature, speciation through Darwinian evolution has never been witnessed and is "an absurd theory without basis or foundation."
 Instead, the sum of zoological variation is determined by the seeds of life traveling throughout space (protected by electromagnetic "whirlwinds") which determine the evolution and devolution of life on any planet.
 Life, according to Aun Weor, is eternal, however its expression is divided into evolutive and devolutive modes: species evolve, reach a pinnacle, and necessarily devolve and return to a germinal state.

 Man, therefore, is not the outcome of the evolution from a common ancestor to the primates, but rather the exponent of an eternal anthropic principle.
 Monkeys, apes, and other primates are instead the outcome of certain sub-sects of ancient humanity copulating with animals, and are in a complete state of devolution.

+Seemingly he fails to understand that scientists do not say that we come from apes, but rather that we have a common ancestor, or that scientists have succeeded in teaching apes basic sign language.

-He does state however that evolution within a species is possible, yet that no species can evolve from another species.
+Despite his hostility to the Darwinian theory, he states that evolution within a species is possible, yet that no species can evolve from another species.
 Furthermore, he states that the human or 'intellectual animal' naturally evolves in time, for example our society is an evolution from previous societies - however the evolution of species can never achieve spiritual liberation because it will always return to devolution.
 Spiritual liberation requires a 'revolution of consciousness'.

 Eschatology

-In many books Aun Weor wrote about the "Final Catastrophe" or Apocalypse.
+In many books Aun Weor wrote about the "Final Catastrophe" or Apocalypse which was central to the framing of his teachings.
 His work The Aquarian Message is a commentary on the Book of Revelation, which affirms the notion that present civilization will end and a future one will emerge.
 Only those souls who remove their ego in the present time will avoid the Second Death and re-transmigrations.
 A specific date is never given, only that this civilization is in the twilight of its existence.